Wake the Union: Composition

 Co-written between Knightley and the song's guest musician Seth Lakeman, the opening song, "Haunt You", is a "hard-hitting and spiteful" song with "bitter recrimination".
 The laidback blues-styled "Company Town" is reminiscent of "Buddy Can You Spare A Dime?".
 It features a jazz shuffle that has been compared to Richard Thompson, and has been described as a lyrical continuation of the themes from Arrogance Ignorance and Greed.
 The song features Paul Sartin of Bellowhead's Cor Anglais and Paul Downes performing tenor banjo.
 "Now You Know" showcases the duo's lighter side and was a concert regular for the duo for several years prior to the album's release.
 David Kidman of NetRhythms described it as "one of Knightley's solid-gold-classic romantic dilemma-songs".
-"Katrina" is about the tragedy of Hurricane Katrina, and features Leonard Podolak's 5 string banjo and the dobro of Phil Henry creating an ethereal backdrop.
+"Katrina", written by fellow Topsham songwriter Chris Hoban, is about the tragedy of Hurricane Katrina, and features Leonard Podolak's 5 string banjo and the dobro of Phil Henry creating an ethereal backdrop.
 The titular river of "Cruel River" is the River Dart and is a re-recording of the song originally featured on Knightley's solo album Cruel River (2007).